-Or actually it might have been “the way you live is the way you train.”
-Either way it was definitely a light bulb moment for me.
+The actual quote may have been “the way you live is the way you train.”
+Either way, it was definitely a light bulb moment for me.

 You can tell a lot about someone by watching the way they train.
-Most people tend to train either too conservatively or too recklessly.
-Walk into any gym and a vast majority of trainees will either be sandbagging it and reading a newspaper between sets of machine leg curls, or sweating and panting while doing situps that look strikingly similar to an epileptic fit.
+Most humans trend towards being overly conservative or too-hard-borderline-reckless.
+Walk into any gym in the world and the vast majority of trainees will either be:

-Now let’s be clear about one thing: I’m not judging any of these people.
+Now let’s be clear about one thing: I’m not judging anyone.
 I’m CERTAIN I’ve been on both sides of this equation over the course of my training career.
-This isn’t to say these people suck, it’s simply to say we tend to train the way we live our lives.
+This isn’t to say these people suck.
+It’s simply to say we tend to train in the same way that we live our lives.

-And just as I don’t think there’s an optimal way to live life, I don’t think there’s necessarily an optimal way to train.
-Each person has to decide their own balance of passion and technique.
-Of heart and brains.
-Of stimulation and restoration.
-Perhaps the most important thing to do is just to have some self-awareness and realize that most of us fall to one side of the equation and would probably be most benefited by working towards the side of the coin we don’t naturally gravitate towards (mixed metaphor in the hizOUSE!).
-Charlie Weingroff said it best:
+Just as I don’t think there’s an optimal way to live, I don’t think there’s necessarily an optimal way to train.
+Each person has to decide their own balance of passion and technique; of heart and brains; of stimulation and restoration.

 “Yogis need to be powerlifters and powerlifters need to be yogis.”

-That’s like a fucking zen koan.
+That’s like a f*cking zen koan.
 It’s beautiful and painful in its simplicity and truth.

 In many realms of life, you’ll get the most mileage by getting really good at your strengths and outsourcing your weaknesses.
-I think your body is an exception.
-(I think your mind is an exception too, but I’ll spare you and not go there right now.)
+Your body is an exception.
 You can’t outsource your mobility deficiencies to an executive assistant like you would with your subpar organizational skills.
-You can’t hire a friend with good taste to give you the stability to do a proper pushup the way I ask my friend Cody Smith to help me figure out how to set up the tchotchkes in my bedroom.
+You can’t delegate the skill of “getting onto and up from the ground with ease.”

-And just as we have physical strengths and weaknesses, our natural training (and living) styles have both pros and cons.
-If we train with heart, but do so without respect for technique or sensible loads, our bodies break down under the wear and tear.
-If we train meekly (or not at all), we may never get injured or banged up, but we also never provide the necessary stimulus to create the desired result, and we never change our bodies.
+Just as we have physical strengths and weaknesses, our instinctual training styles will have both pros and cons.
+If we train with heart, but do so without respect for technique or sensible loads, our bodies break down under wear and tear.
+If we train meekly (or not at all), we may never get injured or banged up, but we also never provide the necessary stimulus to create a healthy and thriving body.

 Yes, by all means take advantage of your strengths.
-One of the joys of being a human is doing the things we have a natural aptitude for.
-But be aware that your body will be very appreciative of the time you take to shore up your personal weaknesses.
+One of the joys of being a human is doing the things for which we have a natural aptitude.
+But do remember, your body will appreciate efforts to shore up your fitness trouble spots.
 If you know you tend to take it too easy, maybe you need to hit it a little harder.
 If you know your ego sometimes overrides your brain, perhaps you should take a step back and consider using less weight in your squats (and actually squatting to depth would be cool, too).
 If you really want to rock a life of health and hotness, if you truly want to live the dream…